abdulmkhan901/iyo-apero/content/teaching/_index.md

 ---
 title: Courses I Teach
+author: Abdul M Khan
+date: '2021-10-23'
+tags:
+  - teaching
-description: "I am in BUP for last four years.
+description: I am in BUP for last four years.
 I had taught variety of subjects, ranging from intermediate macroeconomics to Software for economic analysis.
 You will find different course materials that I teach in this page.
-However, due to compliance with the copyright I can upload the full course materials."
+However, due to compliance with the copyright I can upload the full course materials.
-author: "Abdul M Khan"
-show_post_thumbnail: true
+show_post_thumbnail: yes
-show_author_byline: true
+show_author_byline: yes
-show_post_date: false
+show_post_date: no
-# for listing page layout
-layout: list-grid # list, list-sidebar, list-grid
+layout: list-grid

-# for list-sidebar layout
 sidebar:
   title: Teaching
-  description: |
-    Projects can be anything!
-    Check out the _index.md file in the /project folder to edit this content.
+  description: "Projects can be anything!\nCheck out the _index.md file in the /project
+    folder \nto edit this content.\n"
-  author: "The R Markdown Team @RStudio"
+  author: The R Markdown Team @RStudio
-  text_link_label: ""
+  text_link_label: ''
-  text_link_url: ""
+  text_link_url: ''
-  show_sidebar_adunit: false # show ad container

-# set up common front matter for all individual pages inside project/
+  show_sidebar_adunit: no
 cascade:
-  show_author_byline: true
+  show_author_byline: yes
-  show_post_date: false
+  show_post_date: no
-  show_disqus_comments: false # see disqusShortname in site config
-  # for single-sidebar layout only
+  show_disqus_comments: no
   sidebar:
     text_link_label: View all projects
     text_link_url: /teaching/
-    show_sidebar_adunit: true # show ad container
+    show_sidebar_adunit: yes
 ---

 ** No content for the project index.
 This file provides front matter for the blog including the layout and boolean options. **